HugoGuillen/ezTracks/README.md

 The complete tutorial is located [here](tutorial.md).
 However, just keep in mind that the different modes are accessed via the configuration file in the `[default]` section.

 ---
+# Output files
+## Output image
+Output image as specified in the field `output_img` in the `[plot]` section of the configuration file.

+## `config.ini`

+Configuration file for PyGenomeTracks.
+This is the file to modify if you want to fine tune your plot without rerunning the whole annotation.
+After modifying, you need to run the script `cmd_draw.sh`.

+## `output.annotation.bed`

+Annotation in BED6 format. `name` field (column 4) is coded as `DATASET</SUBDATASET>:FEATURE_NAME`, and `strand` field (column 6) has a `.` if the dataset didn't include strand information.
+For the transcript-relative mode, the `strand` is indicated as relative to the strand direction, not the forward strand.

+## `output.annotation.csv`

+Same information as `output.annotation.bed` but with `DATASET` and `FEATURE_NAME` split into two distinct columns.

+## `output.igv.session.xml`

+[The Integrative Genomics Viewer (IGV)](https://software.broadinstitute.org/software/igv/) is a high-performance, easy-to-use, interactive tool for the visual exploration of genomic data.
+You can load this file into your IGV local installation.

+---
 # TODO

 - Update tutorial to cover all modes and explain parameters.